torvalds/linux/Documentation/admin-guide/binfmt-misc.rst

   flag).
 It excludes the other flags and a staged interpreter argument.

-Because these are program choices, a ``B`` entry carries no invocation flags in the register string; ``F`` (pre-open a fixed interpreter) has no meaning for it.
+Because these are program choices, a ``B`` entry carries no invocation flags in the register string; ``F`` has none to spell for it either, since the interpreters it binds already pre-open what ``F`` would.
 The registration directive ``D`` is the exception: it decides how the entry starts out, not how the interpreter is invoked.

 A handler is looked up only in the user namespace the struct_ops map was registered in.
 Handlers are not inherited, so an entry can only reference a